MicrosoftDocs/VBA-Docs/api/Excel.CommentThreaded.md

 ---

-# Comment Threaded object (Excel)
+# CommentThreaded object (Excel)

 Represents a cell's threaded comment.
+This object can represent both a top level comment or its replies.

 ## Remarks